PopupMaker/Popup-Maker/readme.txt

 = v1.4 - 4/20/2016 =
 * Feature: Added basic analytics.
 Tracks how many unique opens each popup has.
-* Feature: Added new Popup Maker™ shortcodes button to the editor with visual previews.
+* Feature: Added new Popup Maker shortcodes button to the editor with visual previews.
 * Feature: Added option to reset popup open counts demand.
 * Feature: New add / remove targeting conditions UI.
 * Feature: Conditions can now be negative as well as grouped as AND / OR.